abdu95/udemy_course_algorithms/NOTES/16_HASH_TABLE_NOTES.md

 ## 16.75 Set
     INPUT: key, value
     OUTPUT: none
         passes key to the hash method to create an address.
-Also creates a list with key-value pair and adds it to an index
+Also creates a list with key-value pair and adds it to an address

 ```python
     def set_item(self, key, value):